 For sharks: Countries are required to develop and submit National Plans of Action for the conservation and management of sharks.
-Sharks must be fully utilised (e.g. no removal of fins).
-Sharks must be released wherever possible (if not being directly targeted) and countries must try to minimise bycatch of sharks (although no gear-specific measures are identified).
+Sharks must be fully utilised (e.g. no removal of fins); must be released wherever possible (if not being directly targeted); and countries must try to minimise bycatch of sharks (although no gear-specific measures are identified).
 Catching silky sharks, hammerheads, oceanic whitetips, and bigeye threshers is prohibited, and catching other thresher species is discouraged.
-Shortfin mako can be caught and retained, but as of 2017 the country’s law must require a minimum length of 180cm for males and 210cm for females, otherwise, shortfin makos caught alive must be released unharmed.
-This is expected to prevent the stock’s currently poor state from worsening, and a rebuilding plan will be developed for 2019.
-In 2016 additional measures for blue shark were introduced, mainly focussed on improved data recording, with potential to introduce Harvest Control Rules.
-A catch limit of 39,102 t was also introduced in the north Atlantic (but none for the south Atlantic): if exceeded the commission has committed to reviewing the effectiveness of its blue shark management measures.
-Preliminary catch in 2016 was 42,117 t.
+Shortfin mako, which is heavily overfished, can be caught and retained if over 180cm for males and 210cm for females, otherwise, they must be released unharmed.
+An updated assessment in 2019 indicated that shortfin mako is unlikely to recover to healthy levels until 2070, unless size restrictions combined with a fixed Total Allowable Catch were introduced.
+The maximum catch that would allow recovery by 2070 with a reasonable probability (60%) was 300 tonnes.
+Regardless of management measures, the stock will continue to decline until 2035.
+However, in 2019 ICCAT failed to reach agreement on measures to protect this species.
+Catch limits are now in place for both northern (39,102t as of 2016) and southern (28,923t as of 2016) blue sharks, with the northern TAC being allocated out to countries - a first for ICCAT shark stocks.
+If exceeded, the commission has committed to reviewing the effectiveness of its blue shark management measures (although preliminary catch of northern blue shark in 2016 was 42,117 t).
 Porbeagle is overfished throughout the Atlantic, significantly so in the northwest, and for the north Atlantic overall it is predicted to take at least 30 years to recover if there was zero fishing mortality.
 The main porbeagle-directed fisheries (EU, Uruguay and Canada) have closed, and ICCAT have a recommendation to release live porbeagle unharmed, but it is still caught incidentally and discarded, and also landed by other fleets.
 Currently there is not enough data to properly assess the status of many pelagic sharks (no assessments have been carried out for the Mediterranean) and more work is needed to understand the effects of entanglement in FADs.

 For turtles: Purse seiners must avoid encircling turtles and release them when they do so.